Understanding Accounting Balances: Which Accounts Normally Have a Debit Balance?

 2. Expense Accounts

 Expenses are the costs incurred by a business to generate revenue.
 According to the matching principle in accounting, expenses should be recorded in the same period as the revenues they helped produce.
 Because expenses decrease total equity, they operate on the opposite side of the accounting equation from equity.
-Because of this, to increase an expense, you must debit it Most people skip this — try not to..
+Which means, to increase an expense, you must debit it Small thing, real impact..

 Common examples of expense accounts include: